Scholarships

 Introduction

-Applications for these awards have now closed.
+The recipients of the 2026 round of scholarships are listed below.
 Applicants will be shortlisted for interviews to be held in October.
 Recipients of scholarships will be notified after the interviews.

 Scholarship Information